SwedbankPay/developer.swedbankpay.com/gift-cards/payment-client.md

 ## First App run

+{% include alert.html type="warning" icon="informative" body="The application
-__NB!
-The application expects a PostgreSQL server to be running on localhost with a username `test` and password `test` to exist.__
+expects a PostgreSQL server to be running on localhost with a username `test` and password `test` to exist." %}

-__This can automatically be configured if PostgreSQL server is started in docker with environment variables `POSTGRES_USER=test` and `POSTGRES_PASSWORD=test` are set (See [docker-compose.yml](https://github.com/PayEx/vas-payment-api-client/blob/master/docker-compose.yml)).__
+This can automatically be configured if PostgreSQL server is started in docker with environment variables `POSTGRES_USER=test` and `POSTGRES_PASSWORD=test` are set (See [docker-compose.yml][docker-compose].

-Clone the repository from Github: [Payment Client](https://github.com/PayEx/vas-payment-api-client):
+Clone the [Payment Client repository][payment-client] from Github.

 Inside the root directory, do a: